-The second example focuses on how to listen to others’ wants and needs with respect and empathy.
-Hypothetically, your sibling tried a new game and exclaimed excitedly: “We should play this new game!”
-You blurted out: “That’s for babies!”
-Your sibling snapped back: “You never liked my ideas!”
-You snapped back: ”What are you talking about?
+Here is an example of applying NVC by focusing on how to listen to others’ wants and needs with respect and empathy.
+Your brother tried a new game and got excited and really wanted to play with you.
+But you were busy and didn't want to play.
+Your sibling got upset and snapped at you: “You never like my ideas!”
+You got upset and snapped back: ”What are you talking about?
 I like a lot of your ideas.”
 Both of you feel very upset.
-Now pause after your sibling says “You never liked my ideas!” and apply NVC.
-First, you make an observation “You heard that I don’t like your idea”.
-Second, you make aware that she feels upset and disappointed.
-Third, you identify her unmet needs that create her disappointment.
-She needs you to support her ideas.
-Lastly, you make the request to enrich your lives.
+Now pause after your brother said “You never liked my ideas!” and apply NVC.
+First, you make an observation.
+My brother heard that I don’t like his idea.
+Second, you make aware that he feels upset.
+Third, you identify his unmet needs that create his disappointment.
+He needs you to support her ideas.
+Lastly, you make the request to find the common ground.
 “What would you like me to say so you feel supported?”
-If you said that, would you still be in a fight with your sibling?
+If you said that, would you still be in a fight with your brother?